Chithram: Plot

 Kalyani is the daughter of a wealthy NRI Ramachandran Menon who resides in the United States.
 Kalyani, brought up in Madras by her father's friend Purushothaman Kaimal, falls in love with another man and decides to marry against the wishes of her father.
 When her boyfriend finds out that she will be disinherited, he ditches her at the altar.
-Then her father wrote a letter that he decides to approve her husband and wanted to spend a fortnight's vacation with his daughter and son-in-law in his estate near a tribal community where Menon is the chief.
+Then her father writes a letter that he decides to approve her husband and wants to spend a fortnight's vacation with his daughter and son-in-law in his estate near a tribal community where Menon is the chief.
 As her father is already ill and because this may be his last vacation, Kalyani and Kaimal want to make it as happy for him as possible.
 They decide to hide the fact that her boyfriend dumped her.

-Vishnu comes into the picture who played a trick on a foreigner by telling lie to him that his brother cannot swim.
-Then the foreigner jumps into the river and Vishnu then runs off with his clothes.
-The foreigner questions and asks Kaimal about his clothes, with Kaimal getting slapped.
+Kaimal then sees Vishnu who played a trick on a foreigner by telling a lie to him that his brother cannot swim.
+When the foreigner jumps into the river, Vishnu runs off with his clothes.
+The foreigner questions and asks Kaimal about his clothes, and Kaimal gets slapped.
 Kaimal then goes to Vishnu and confronts him for stealing the clothes.
 Vishnu states his urgent need for money and Kaimal hires Vishnu to play the part of the husband for 14 days.
 Meanwhile, Kalyani's cousin Bhaskaran Nambiar who is the caretaker of the estate was expected to inherit Menon's estate and property when Kalyani was disinherited, is determined not to let go without a fight.
 He knows that Vishnu is not Kalyani's husband and makes various botched attempts to prove this.